Harsh-0-7/Striver-A2Z-Sheet-with-GFG-links/README.md

 #Those who are facing difficulty in finding GFG/Leetcode questions and are comfortable in GFG/Leetcode platforms, for them this will be very helpful.

+## Build inline JSON

+- Requires Node.js installed.
+- Command: `npm run build:inline`
+- What it does:
+  - Reads `data.global.js`, extracts the dataset, and writes `data.min.json`.
+  - Inlines minified JSON into `index.html` under `<script type="application/json" id="a2z-json">`.
+  - The app then loads data from the inline JSON for faster parse and no extra requests.